Ms Sarah K. Perry

 I’m currently undertaking a PhD in Creative Writing at Manchester Metropolitan University, where I have been studying part-time since 2018, funded by the North West Consortium Doctoral Training Partnership (NWCDTP).
 I obtained my MA in Creative Writing and Education from Goldsmiths College, University of London, as part of the Spoken Word Education Programme.
 This programme placed working poets into a year-long training and then a year-long residency in a state secondary school to teach creative writing, and to take part in the mental health and wellbeing, extra-curricular, and EAL offers of the school.
 Beyond this, I’ve worked in the literature and education sectors, as well as in social justice organisations, and as the Global Campaign Manager at PEN International.
 I obtained my BA in English Literature and Language from the University of Oxford.

-My debut novel Let Me Be Like Water (2017) was published by Melville House in the US and the UK, was longlisted for the Royal Society of Literature’s Ondaatje Prize, and selected as Brighton City Reads 2018 pick for the festival.
+My debut novel Let Me Be Like Water (2017) was published by Melville House in the UK and the US (2018), was longlisted for the Royal Society of Literature’s Ondaatje Prize, and selected as Brighton City Reads 2018 pick for the festival.
 Curious Hands: 24 Hours in Soho - a poetic response to time and place during a residency in Soho - was commissioned and published by Spread the Word.
-I am a past winner of the Berlin Writing Prize.
+I won the Berlin Writing Prize in 2019.
+My short story ‘The Treehouse’ was commisioned by BBC Radio 4.
+I have been a resident artist at The Roundhouse in London, and performed my writing around the world.
+Whilst at PEN International, I worked on campaigns around Writers in Prison; Writers in Exile or with Refugee Status; and on the Donostia Protocal for Minoritised Language Rights, amongst other things.
+Recently, I contributed to the Jules Laforgue anthology All Keyboards Are Legitimate (Guillemot Press, 2023), and the short story anthology Permanent Emotion (Valley Press, 2024).

 Research interests